bgriessbach/pythonHangman/README.md

 + added Hangman Animation
 + added more Ascii art for End of Game
 + added check for multi-character input
++ Deleted the target word from the clue
++ found issues with source dictionary, some spaces missing

 ## To do
 + add way to exit the program prematurely